awsaavedra/awsaavedra.github.io/_posts/2015-09-25-financial-matters.md

 ## Background

-After much frustration with overly complex explanations of financial matters I decided back to write a simplified version of financial material for the average person as a template for life that met the following criteria:
+After much frustration with overly complex explanations of financial matters I decided to write a simplified version of financial material for the average person as a template for financial solution that met the following criteria:

   1. **Comprehensible**: Easy to understand.